Definition: A rule is a logical expression used to automate a task. |

 |

-Data Managers can create rules to automatically schedule events (EventAction) or automatically send notifications by email or SMS (NotificationAction).
+- NotificationAction rules automatically send notifications by email or SMS

 You can download the Rules Template and edit it to create a rule to perform either an EventAction or a NotificationAction.